 A beautiful and affordable exhibition of 40 original photogravures by Edward S. Curtis is available to museum venues as a touring exhibition from the Dubuque Museum of Art.
 The exhibition features highlights from the sweeping collection of over 700 photogravures in The North American Indian portfolio.

 Edward Sheriff Curtis (1868-1952), born near Whitewater, Wisconsin, spent over 30 years photographing and publishing what has become known as his life’s work.
-Curtis’ goal was not just to photograph, but to document, as much traditional American Indian life as possible before that way of life disappeared.
-Against staggering odds and almost constant setbacks, Curtis persisted and in the end he was able to make over 40,000 photographic images of over 80 tribes throughout the American West.
+Curtis’ goal was not just to photograph, but to document, as much traditional American Indian life as possible before the traditions were lost.
+Against staggering odds and almost constant setbacks, Curtis persisted and in the end he was able to make 40,000 photographic images of over 80 tribes throughout the American West.

 “The men, women, and children in The North American Indian seem as alive to us today as they did when Curtis took their pictures in the early part of the twentieth century.
 Curtis respected the Indians he encountered and was willing to learn about their culture, religion, and way of life.
 In return the Indians respected and trusted him.
 When judged by the standards of his time, Curtis was far ahead of his contemporaries in sensitivity, tolerance, and openness to Native American cultures and ways of thinking.”